antonnerre/blog-test/_posts/2018-01-11-part-6-machine-learning.md

 y_pred = np.round(y_pred, 0)
 ```

-We have 5 predictions that go above 100, so we assign them the value of 100, then print the Root Mean Squared Errors and Mean Absolute Errors metrics for further comparison.
+If we have some predictions that go above 100, we assign them the value of 100, then print the Root Mean Squared Errors and Mean Absolute Errors metrics for further comparison.

 ```python